s-lasch/s-lasch.github.io/_posts/Binomial Logistic Regression/2023-05-09-Binomial-Logistic-Regression.md

 # Binomial Logistic Regression

 ### **About**
-Logistic Regression models are one of the most common machine learning models for handling classification problems. **Binomial Logistic Regression** is just one type of logistic regression model.
+Logistic regression models are one of the most common machine learning models for handling classification problems. **Binomial Logistic Regression** is just one type of logistic regression model.
 It refers to the classification of two variables where a probability is used to